xwmx/nb/README.md

 files by default.
 The default file type can be changed to whatever you like using [`nb set default_extension`](#default_extension).

-`nb add` behaves differently depending on the type of argument it receives.
+`nb add` has smart argument parsing and behaves differently depending on the types of arguments it receives.
 When a filename with extension is specified, a new note with that filename is opened in the editor:

 ```bash
 nb add example.md